-It has a good inhibitory effect on salt scales such as P, S, Ca, Ba, Mg(OH)2 and CaC03, especially calcium phosphate.
+It has a good inhibitory effect on salt scales such as P, S, Ca, Ba, Mg(OH)2 and CaCO3, especially calcium phosphate.
 And it can effectively disperse particles and stabilize metal ions and organic phosphoric acid.
-Long-lasting drug, not easy to gel.
+The long-lasting drug, not easy to gel.

 In the 1980s, there was an international upsurge in the development of copolymers containing sulfonic acid groups.
 The introduction of sulfonic acid groups by using 2 acrylamide methyl propyl sulfonic acid (AMPS) has attracted great attention at home and abroad.
 At that time, the country suffered from this lack of monomer and failed to carry out this work.
 With the localization of AMPS, the research on this copolymer has been active again.

 In this paper, acrylic acid (AA) and AMPS were used as raw materials to study the synthesis method of the acrylic acid 2-acrylamide-2-methylpropane sulfonic acid copolymer.
 The effects of monomer ratio, molecular weight regulator, reaction temperature, initiator amount and reaction time on the scale inhibition performance of the copolymer were investigated.
 Find the best ratio and the best process conditions.